-We all do it.
-You go for a coffee with a friend, out for dinner with the family or you’re waiting for a product or service and you ask; ‘Can I have the Wi-Fi password?’
+We have all done it, you go for a coffee with a friend, out for dinner with the family or you’re waiting for a product or service and you ask; ‘Can I have the Wi-Fi password?’

 You’re visiting a new place, possibly even a new country, and there are signs within the area advertising free Wi-Fi.
 Naturally, you think you’re on to a winner and eagerly grab your phone, laptop or tablet, request the Wi-Fi password and connect.
 The problems begin as soon as you connect to an unknown or non-reputable network.
 When you connect a device to a Wi-Fi network, the host is able to see that you have connected.
 If the correct settings are in place and you have joined a reputable network, you should be fine.
 But what happens if you’ve connected to a bad network?